Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders

 For BESIII, we assume a nominal collider energy $\sqrt{s}=5.6$~GeV (corresponding to a $e^+e^-$ center-of-mass (COM) energy of BEPC-II), together with an integrated luminosity of $20$~fb$^{-1}$ representative of current data-taking capabilities.
 For STCF, we use $\sqrt{s}=4.63$~GeV, corresponding to a standard design operating point, with a projected integrated luminosity of $1$~ab$^{-1}$.
 These facilities are therefore well suited to probe light ALPs in the sub-GeV to GeV mass range.

-For the ILC, we adopt the baseline configuration at $\sqrt{s}=500$~GeV with an integrated luminosity of $4$~ab$^{-1}$, enabling sensitivity to significantly heavier ALPs.
+For CEPC, we take the baseline configuration of $\sqrt{s}=240$~GeV with an integrated luminosity of $20$~ab$^{-1}$.
+For ILC, we adopt the baseline configuration at $\sqrt{s}=500$~GeV with an integrated luminosity of $4$~ab$^{-1}$.
+The two relatively high-energy colliders can have sensitivity to significantly heavier ALPs.

 For the corresponding laser configurations, the choices $E_0=2.34$ and $4.68$~eV for BESIII and STCF correspond to harmonics of solid-state lasers and are experimentally well motivated.
 We also include higher-energy benchmarks ($\sim 100$~eV) to illustrate the kinematic reach in an idealized setup approaching $\zeta \simeq 4.83$.
-For the ILC, a standard solid-state laser with $E_0=1.17$~eV is chosen, yielding $\zeta \simeq 4.5$, close to the optimal regime for energy transfer.
+For CEPC (ILC), a standard solid-state laser with $E_0 = 2.34$~eV ($E_0=1.17$~eV) is chosen, yielding $\zeta \simeq 4.3$ $(4.5)$, close to the optimal regime for energy transfer.

-The three facilities span a wide range of energies and luminosities, providing complementary coverage of the ALP parameter space: BESIII and STCF probe light ALPs, while the ILC extends the reach to higher masses.
+The four facilities span a wide range of energies and luminosities, providing complementary coverage of the ALP parameter space: BESIII and STCF probe light ALPs, while CEPC and ILC extend the reach to higher masses.

 The sensitivity is driven by the interplay between the LCB photon spectrum and resonant ALP production.
 The photon spectrum is enhanced near its kinematic endpoint, where the photon carries a large fraction of the beam energy, increasing the probability of accessing the on-shell production region in $\gamma e^- \to a \mu^-$.
 Combined with the resonant enhancement, this leads to a significant increase in the signal rate compared to conventional $e^+e^-$ collisions, while maintaining a very clean experimental environment owing to the absence of irreducible SM backgrounds.